[ edit profile ]

 Acquiring a German Wirehaired Pointer bitch in 1995, I campaigned her to the top ten.
 A bitch from her litter was shown by me to the top ten, three years in a row.

 My experience with the three Pointer breeds led me to present a comparison seminar about them.
-I now judge the entire Sporting Group, Best In Show and Afghan Hounds.
-I have officiated at the German Shorthaired Pointer, Pointer Club of Canada and Golden Retriever Nationals.
-My Wife and I live with a GSP and Pointer, in Wesley Chapel, Florida.
+I now judge the entire Sporting Group, Best In Show and a number of Hounds.
+I have officiated at the German Shorthaired and Wirehaired Pointer, Pointer Club of Canada and Golden Retriever Nationals.
+My Wife and I live with two GSPs and a Pointer, in Wesley Chapel, Florida.
 We collect dog art and travel to Crufts, regularly.
-I have judged in Columbia, Canada and Sweden.
+I have judged in Colombia, Canada and Sweden.